The Oldie

 The Oldie is a British monthly magazine written for older people "as a light-hearted alternative to a press obsessed with youth and celebrity", according to its website.
-The magazine was launched in 1992 by Richard Ingrams, who was its editor for 22 years, following 23 years in the same post at Private Eye.
+The magazine was launched in 1992 by Richard Ingrams, who was its editor for 22 years, following 23 years as editor at Private Eye.

 In June 2014, after Ingrams' dispute with the magazine's publisher had led to his departure, Alexander Chancellor became the editor.
 Chancellor died in January 2017, and Harry Mount took over the editorship.
 That year, the magazine celebrated its 25th anniversary, and its circulation continues to rise.

 History and outline

 The magazine was founded in 1992 by Richard Ingrams, previously editor of Private Eye, together with Alexander Chancellor.
 The magazine aimed to contrast with youth culture.
 The Independent on Sunday described it as "The most original magazine in the country".
 The Oldie magazine is owned by Oldie Publications Ltd.

 It carries articles of general interest, humour and cartoons.
-Its contributors include Gyles Brandreth, Craig Brown, Virginia Ironside, Stephen Glover, Barry Humphries, David Horspool, Sophia Waugh and Giles Wood.
+Its contributors have included Gyles Brandreth, Craig Brown, Virginia Ironside, Stephen Glover, Barry Humphries, David Horspool and Melanie McFadyean.
 It is sometimes regarded as a haven for "grumpy old men and women", an image it has played up to over the years with such slogans as "The Oldie: Buy it before you snuff it", its lampooning of youth subculture, and what it sees as the absurdities of modern life.
-It was the first mainstream publication to break the Jimmy Savile sex scandal.
+It was the first mainstream publication to break the Jimmy Savile sexual abuse scandal.

 Despite being called The Oldie, the magazine often stresses that it is not an age-specific publication, and has many readers in their twenties, thirties and forties.
 It has similarities to Punch, Viz, The Spectator, Private Eye, and The New Yorker.